farmera/sare_grant/study_results_balloons.md

 #### Summary

-Early in the project we experimented with various capture systems (automatically-triggered cameras) and suspension methods using kites and balloons.
+Early in the project we experimented with various automatically-triggered cameras and suspension systems using kites and balloons.
 The central challenge of an aerial system based on wind alone is variability in the control of height and nadir positioning of the camera.
 Wind can impact the performance of a balloon during flight.
 Additional factors to consider are payload weight and total flight time.